IEC 60320: Mains appliance couplers

 The mains appliance couplers are all engineered to connect an appliance via a power cord to mains power.

 C1/C2 coupler

 The C1 coupler and C2 inlet were commonly used for mains-powered electric shavers.
 These have largely been supplanted by cordless shavers with rechargeable batteries or corded shavers with an AC adapter.

 C5/C6 coupler

 This coupler is sometimes colloquially called a "cloverleaf" or "Mickey Mouse" coupler (because the cross section resembles the silhouette of the Disney character).

-The C6 inlet is used on laptop power supplies and portable projectors, as well as on some desktop computers, some LCD monitors, and some desktop label printers.
+The C6 inlet is used on laptop power supplies as well as on some desktop computers, some LCD monitors, and some desktop label printers.

 C7/C8 coupler

 Commonly known as a "figure-8", "infinity" or "shotgun" connector due to the shape of its cross-section, or less commonly, a Telefunken connector after its originator.

 This coupler is often used for small cassette recorders, battery/mains-operated radios, battery chargers, some full-size audio-visual equipment, laptop computer power supplies, video game consoles, and similar double-insulated appliances.

 A C8B inlet type is defined by the standard for use by dual-voltage appliances; it has three pins and can hold a C7 connector in either of two positions, allowing the user to select voltage by choosing the position the connector is inserted.

 A similar but polarized connector has been made, but is not part of the standard.
 This connector could be found on the US/Canada models of Sony PlayStation and PS2.
 Sometimes called C7P, it is asymmetrical, with one side squared.
 Unpolarized C7 connectors can be inserted into the polarized inlets; however, doing so might be a safety risk if the device is designed for polarized power.
 Although not specified by IEC 60320, and not clear whether any formal written standard exists, the most common wiring appears to connect the rounded side to the hot (live) line, and the squared to the neutral.
 Note: Clause 9.5 was added to IEC 60320-1:2015, this requires that "It shall not be possible to engage a part of a non-standard appliance coupler with a complementary part of an appliance coupler complying with the standard sheets in any part of IEC 60320."